UN Rights Chief Warns World Risks 'Dystopian Future'

 "We can either continue on our current path - a treacherous 'new normal' - and sleepwalk into a dystopian future, or we can wake up and turn things around for the better, for humanity and the planet," he said.

-In a world wracked by conflicts, including Israel's Genocide in Gaza, Russia's invasion of Ukraine and the civil war raging in Sudan, Turk insisted that "states must not - cannot - accept blatant disregard for international law".
+In a world wracked by conflicts, including Israel's war against Hamas in Gaza, Russia's war in Ukraine and the civil war raging in Sudan, Turk insisted that "states must not - cannot - accept blatant disregard for international law".

 Currently, he warned, the world appears comfortable with the "crossing of innumerable red lines, or readiness to toe right up to them".